If you have questions about this program, email the program leader listed below.

 Trip Synopsis:

 This two-week, 3-credit Maymester study abroad follows the multinational automobile supply chain from the assembly of components (Stuttgart and Munich, Germany) to the final export and shipping process (Rotterdam, Netherlands).
-Applied learning topics associated with Industry 4.0 and smart manufacturing of multinational automobiles will be experienced, including a collaborative session with undergraduate peers at Munich University of Applied Sciences and three multinational automobile factory tours (Mercedes-Benz, Porsche, and Audi) to study production techniques and how Industry 4.0 is impacting the manufacture of these vehicles.
+Applied learning topics associated with Industry 4.0 and smart manufacturing of multinational automobiles will be experienced, including a collaborative session with undergraduate peers at Munich University of Applied Sciences and three of the three of the four multinational automobile factory tours (Mercedes-Benz, Porsche, BMW, and Audi) to study production techniques and how Industry 4.0 is impacting the manufacture of these vehicles.
 Students will also take a bicyle tour of the largest port in Europe to see firsthand how the vehicles are shipped across the globe.
 Cultural activities are an essential part of the curriculum, and students will learn how to utilize and get around via various modes of public transportation.

 Rotterdam, Netherlands and Munich, Germany have rich histories of industrial competitiveness in the international marketplace, and their economies are thriving in large part due to the impact of their international automobile supply chains.
 The program costs includes all activities from when the trip starts in the lobby of our Stuttgart hotel to our private coach to the Schipol airport.

 Contact Dr. James Tanoos (jtanoos@purdue.edu, or 317-989-7726) for more information.
+I have a powerpoint that shares more.

 Academic Credit